Degree RequirementBSN

 Vohra Wound Physicians also offers a Vohra Wound Certified Nurse (VWCN™) certification.
 They offer specialized options for facility-based RNs and LPN/LVNs, as well as for home-health RNs.
 Students who complete Vohra’s wound care certification will also earn 30 Continuing Nursing Education Credits (CNEs).

-Where Do Wound Care Nurses Work?
+Where Do WOCNs Work?

 • Operating Room (OR)